 - Cultivation director: You have an associate or bachelor’s in an agricultural field such as crop science or farm management.
 You’re the master grower of the cannabis crops.
 You maintain protocol and keep lots of documents on the harvest, strains, combinations, and more.
 You’ll train apprentices and supervisors so that you can actually take a break now and again.
 Your salary will depend on where you work and what state you’re in.

 - Bud trimmer: You’re a super-specialized gardener, hand-trimming those plants in order to produce the best buds.
 You may be responsible for weighing, packaging, and labeling the plants.
 There may also be a certain quota you’ll be expected to make, and your pay will be based on that.
 Being a bud trimmer is a great way to step into the cannabis industry; many work their way up from this position.
-There are no education requirements, but you will need a Marijuana Worker Permit and be at least 21 years old.
+There are no education requirements, but you will need a Marijuana Worker Permit and to be at least 21 years old.

-The Best Degrees For The Marijuana Industry
+The Best Degrees for the Marijuana Industry

 Colleges and trade schools are offering courses and degrees focused on the marijuana industry.
 You can get anything from a certification to a doctorate, and these programs are offered at real, accredited trade schools, colleges, and universities.